Westwood-Robotics/DAnTE_V2/README.md

 #### 3. Udev Rules

 Using the Boosted USB2BEAR/USB2RoMeLa device to communicate with BEAR, must add 00-WestwoodRobotics.rules from PyBEAR-WR_Rev first.
-Use a generic FT232 dangle to communicate with Dynamixel in palm, add Util/00-WR_DAnTE.rules before using Modify 00-WR_DAnTE.rules accordingly, if needed.
+Use a generic FT232 dangle to communicate with Dynamixel in palm, add Util/00-WR_DAnTE.rules before using.
+Modify 00-WR_DAnTE.rules accordingly, if needed.

 Move 00-WR_DAnTE.rules file into /etc/udev/rules.d/ with 'sudo cp'